 The first step in overcoming this challenge was to accept the fact that it was easier for me to change and/or adapt my diet rather than to compromise his ethical dietary restrictions.
 After all, eating more veggies might actually be good for me!
 Who knew!?

 I have learned to satisfy both palates without trading in the taste and the comfort of home-cooked meals.
 And, that is how this blog was born.
 I taught myself to cook vegetarian versions of classic comfort food.
 Other couples who were in the same situation would ask me for recipes.
 Rather than write them out by hand repeatedly, I decided to document them in a blog.

-Back then this blog was called Pretty Practical Pantry.
-I used to blog not only about food, but about crocheting, weekend getaways, and refinishing furniture too.
+Back then I used to blog not only about food, but about crocheting, weekend getaways, and refinishing furniture too.
 That was until I made the move to blog about food only and changed the name to Lord Byron’s Kitchen.

 So, why Lord Byron’s Kitchen?
 Well, the kitchen part is obvious – it’s a blog about cooking.
 And the Byron part is obvious too, because that’s my name!
 The Lord part was suggested by John.e and to be honest, I was a little worried about it at first.
 I thought it sounded a little pretentious.
 But, I decided to go with it for two reasons.
 It was a nickname given to me by my high school English teacher, and I absolutely love anything to do with the historical Kings, Queens, Lords, and Ladies of Tudor Dynasty as well as the medieval and Victorian eras.
 I’m completely addicted to period piece drama!